chibiboba/JS-120/JS 129/JS 129 study guide.md

 What it's used for.

 - The prototype chain is used to look up properties, and this is done through prototypal delegation.
 Objects lower in the prototype chain delegate property and method access to prototypes higher up in the prototype chain.

+Property Access

-- When I access a property that is not owned by an object, JavaScript traverses up the prototype chain until it finds the property.
-In other words, JavaScript looks for the property first in the object, then its prototype chain, all the way up to `Object.prototype`.
-If `Object.prototype` also doesn't define the property, the property access evaluates to `undefined`.
+- When you access a property on an object, JavaScript looks for the property first in the object, then its prototype chain, all the way up to `Object.prototype`.If `Object.prototype` also doesn't define the property, the property access evaluates to `undefined`.

   - In more detail, when I try to access a property on an object, JavaScript first looks for an "own" property with that name on the object.
 If the object does not define the specified property, JavaScript looks for it in the object's prototype, then if it can't find, it looks for it in the prototype's prototype.
 This process continues until it finds the property or it reaches `Object.prototype`.
 If `Object.prototype` also doesn't define the property, the property access evaluates to `undefined`.
+- When two objects in the same prototype chain have a property with the same name, the object that's closer to the calling object takes precedence.
+  - A downstream object overrides an inherited property if it has a property with the same name.
+  - (Overriding is similar to shadowing, but it doesn't completely hide the overridden properties).
+- What happens when you set a property to a different value?

+  - Property assignment creates a new "own " property in the object.
+    - It assumes that the property belongs to the object named to the left of the property name.
+    - Even if the prototype chain already has a property with that name, it assigns the "own" property.

 Usefulness